Skip to main content

 The University of Hertfordshire does not accept any liability for any incident involving an e-scooter or e-bike, so please remember you are personally liable for any harm or damage caused by an accident/incident.
 This includes paying financial compensation as a result of damage to property.

-Can I ride and store my e-scooter or e-bike indoors?
+Can I ride and store my e-bike indoors?

-No. Please store your e-bike or e-scooter outside only in the cycle racks.
-We’d recommend that you ensure your e-scooter or e-bike is securely locked.
+No. Please store your e-bike outside only in the cycle racks.
+We’d recommend that you ensure your e-bike is securely locked.

 If you live in campus accommodation, you can charge the batteries for your e-bike in the kitchen area only, as batteries present a fire risk (see guidance).
 Please don't use or charge a damaged battery.

-Can I use Lithium-ion batteries in my e-bike or e-scooter?
+Can I use Lithium-ion batteries in my e-bike ?

 Yes, but always take care when handling batteries as they present a risk when over-charged, short circuited, submerged in water, or damaged.
 You can read guidance from the London Fire Department about best practice when using these batteries.

 I live in campus accommodation.
-Can I keep my e-bike or e-scooter in my room?
+Can I keep my e-bike in my room?

-Please keep your e-bike or e-scooter in the secure cycle racks located across both campus sites.
-It is your responsibility to ensure you have securely locked your e-bike or e-scooter in the cycle racks.
+No. Your accommodation isn’t suitable for keeping outdoor vehicles in as there may be a fire risk and trip hazards.
+Using e- bikes inside can cause damage to carpets and flooring which again creates a fire risk and can lead to individual or communal damage charges.
+Please keep your e-bike in the cycle racks located across both campus sites.
+It is your responsibility to ensure you have securely locked your e-bike in the cycle racks.

-People found using e-bikes or e-scooters in an anti-social manner may be subject to disciplinary action.
+People found using e-bikes in an anti-social manner may be subject to disciplinary action.